Stoicism And The Art Of Happiness – 5 Gruesome Facts

 4) Any obstacle is an opportunity to practise virtue

 5) Ego is the enemy of learning and growth.

 There are several easy-to-read books on Stoicism.
-I owe a considerable debt to Ryan Holiday and The Daily Stoic blog for gaining some initial insights into Stoicism.
+I owe a considerable debt to Ryan Holiday and The Daily Stoic blog for helping me gain some initial insights into Stoicism.
 I owe an even bigger debt to the original Greek and Roman Stoic philosophers – Zeno, Seneca, Epictetus, Marcus Aurelius and many others – but I figure they’ll be less likely to sue me for plagiarism.

-For those of you interested in digging in a little deeper, here are some excellent resources.
+For those interested in digging in a little deeper, here are some excellent resources.